mvdan/interfacer/README.md

 interface may be called on the argument, as if they were all called directly.

-If the found interface type name matches the current parameter type name, there is nothing to improve and the parameter is skipped.
+If the found interface type doesn't match the current parameter type, we found a suggestion to print out.

-If any parameter is still standing, we found a match.

 ### Known issues